 4. Opening up of iMessage

 The latest rumor before WWDC is that Apple is planning to open up iMessage to Android users.
-Apple has already made Apple Music available to Android users, and opening up of iMessage could very well be lucrative.
+Apple has already made Apple Music available to Android users, and opening up iMessage could very well be lucrative.

-Currently, the places where Apple dominates, like America, Europe etc., people end up messaging each other on iMessage if both the parties are on iPhones, Else, its a normal SMS routed through the telecom carrier if the other party is on Android or some other platform.
-Opening up iMessage to Android which is pretty much the only alternate smartphone OS apart from iOS, would make iMessages ubiquitous all throughout.
-With a ubiquitous messaging platform comes the opportunity to build on top of it.
+Currently, in the places where Apple dominates, like America, Europe, etc., people end up messaging each other on iMessage if both the parties are on iPhones; else, it’s a normal SMS routed through the telecom carrier if the other party is on Android or some other platform.
+Opening up iMessage to Android, the only alternate smartphone OS apart from iOS would make iMessages ubiquitous throughout.
+With a universal messaging platform comes the opportunity to build on top of it.

 As time passes by, Apple is trying its best to convert itself from a hardware manufacturer and software maker to a services company.
 Apple has a solid one billion base which is highly profitable.
-However, what remains to be seen is whether Apple can be successful at services.
+However, what remains to be seen is whether Apple can be successful at its services.